Say your wife dies all of a sudden, leaving you a widower, and especially if you have children this can leave them without a mother.

 - When They Cry:

-- In a version without the spouse actually dying, plus a Gender Flip, in Higurashi: When They Cry Rena's mother divorced her father and married her boyfriend, a coworker, because she was pregnant by the boyfriend.
+- Higurashi: When They Cry has a Gender Flipped version without the spouse actually dying: Rena's mother divorced her father and married her boyfriend, a coworker, because she was pregnant by the boyfriend.
 This devastated Rena, in part because she actually liked the boyfriend before this happened, not knowing the nature of his relationship with her mother.

 - Rudolf Ushiromiya earned the ire of his son Battler in Umineko: When They Cry by marrying his business partner and lover Kyrie way too soon after his wife Asumu died, causing Battler to move out and live with his maternal grandparents for several years.
 For worse, Kyrie was already pregnant with Battler's sister Ange when she married Rudolf, showing that even after Rudolf married Asumu he never actually ended the relationship with Kyrie.
 Despite this Battler actually likes Kyrie, seeing her as a Cool Big Sis, and directs all his anger at his father for his behavior (and it's indicated that Rudolf is still seeing other women even after marrying Kyrie).
 Kyrie also reveals late in the game that if Asumu hadn't died on her own she would have killed her to be with Rudolf.